mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3814 Psion.md

 an ancient galactic republic might, for example, exclusively train young acolytes in developing their potential, resulting in a +5 or +6 DM.
 Others may only skirt the possibilities.
-Character has always been aware of being ‘different’ and has trained himself in developing Latent Psionic Potential
+Character has always been aware of being 'different' and has trained himself in developing Latent Psionic Potential